 Two of the values on our homeschool mission statement are for our children to

 - Master what they are learning, regardless of how long it takes to master the subject.

-Because I made decisions about how to proceed based on our homeschool mission statement, I was not stressed about her learning to read.
-Instead, I knew that she was learning at her own pace, we were doing everything we could to help her, and she would master the skill of reading, eventually.
+I was not stressed about her learning to read.
+Instead, I knew that she was learning at her own pace, we were doing everything we could to help her, and she would eventually master the skill of reading.

-It can be daunting to stare at a blank piece of paper and attempt to write out your homeschool mission statement!
-We found it helpful to see examples of other homeschool mission statements and to think through some questions.
-Consider your answers to the following questions.
+It can be daunting to stare at a blank piece of paper and attempt to write out your homeschool mission statement.
+To avoid writer’s block, consider your answers to the following six questions.

 - What are your reasons for home educating?

 - What do you consider important regarding the development of your children?

 - What educational philosophies do you want to incorporate into your children’s education?

 - What will you consider a successful education?

 You may not have answers to all of these questions right now.
 And that’s okay!
 Jot down your thoughts and add to them as you learn more about educational philosophies and child development.
 Even having a rough draft will provide more guidance than not having anything.